 From the laboratory to the field, researchers in the College of Arts and Sciences are targeting and developing new, creative and innovative solutions for the future.
-The College is well-known for the breadth and quality of its research, particularly in the following areas:
+The College is well known for the breadth and quality of its research, particularly in the following areas:

-- hazards, disasters, and environmental impact
+- Hazards, disasters, and environmental impact: Understanding natural resources management, hazards, disasters, and environmental impact

 The College supports research centers and groups in areas ranging from biodiversity to the humanities and social sciences.
 Many of these groups are interdisciplinary, bringing together faculty and students from across the College — and abroad — to work on exciting challenges.